Battle of Kock (1939): Serokomla

-A company of motorized infantry entered the village of Serokomla.
-This led to the beginning of a chaotic action between the Germans and Uhlans from the 'Pils' Cavalry Brigade (commanded by Colonel Plisowski).
+A company of motorized infantry entered the village of Serokomla, leading to a chaotic action between the Germans and Uhlans from the 'Pils' Cavalry Brigade (commanded by Colonel Plisowski).
 An artillery unit from the same brigade supported the Poles.
 The Germans were forced to withdraw to the south of the village (see October 3, 1939).

 Casualties

-German losses were 300–400 killed and wounded.
-Five officers, 180 NCOs and privates have been briefly captured by the Poles.
-Components of the 'Pils' cavalry brigade lost about 200 killed or wounded.
+The Germans sustained 300–400 casualties.
+Five officers, 180 NCOs and privates had been briefly captured by the Poles.
+Components of the 'Pils' cavalry brigade sustained about 200 casualties.

 October 3

 The stiff Polish resistance forced General Otto to use all his forces for an assault.
-He was going to split Polish forces in two and destroy them.
+He was going to split and encircle Polish forces.
 He decided that the 33rd Motorized Infantry Regiment, supported by part of the divisional artillery, would attack Annopol, Pieńki, and Talczyn.
 This force was tasked with destroying the Polish 50th Infantry Division.
 The 93rd Motorized Infantry Regiment was ordered to capture Serokomla and then Hordzież and to destroy a defensive formation of the 'Zaza' cavalry division.
 The 66th Motorized Infantry Regiment entered the field of battle in the afternoon.

-General Kleeberg thought that the main German advance would be toward the 'Zaza' cavalry division at Serokomla/Hordzież.
-He decided that part of the cavalry would be tasked with fending off the German attack.
-The rest would join a counter-attack alongside the 50th Infantry Division on the right wing and rear of the 13th German Motorized Infantry Division.
+General Kleeberg correctly thought that the main German advance would be towards the 'Zaza' cavalry division at Serokomla/Hordzież.
+He decided that part of the cavalry would be tasked with fending off the German attack, and that the rest would join a counter-attack alongside the 50th Infantry Division on the rear of the 13th German Motorized Infantry Division.
 The 60th Infantry Division and the 'Podlaska Cavalry Brigade' would close off potential German attack routes.
 If this counter-attack were successful, the German division would be forced to withdraw behind the Wieprz River.

-Between 07:50am and 09:30am, two regiments of the 50th Infantry Division (the 180th and the 178th, less its 2nd battalion), attacked.
-They were supported by a howitzer battery.
+Between 07:50am and 09:30am, the two regiments of the 50th Infantry Division (the 180th and the 178th, less its 2nd battalion), attacked, supported by a howitzer battery.
 The attack was commanded by Lieutenant Colonel Gorzkowski.
 Initially successful, the Polish units were halted and then forced onto the defensive.
 The cavalry attack by the Uhlans was also stopped and forced to withdraw west of Wola Gułowska.

 At 10:30am, German artillery began to fire on Polish cavalry positions.
 The 93rd Motorized Infantry Regiment began an attack on the 'Wilk' battalion positions, inflicting heavy losses.
 The 33rd Motorized Infantry Regiment began a gradual attack on the Polish 50th Infantry Division.

 After heavy fighting, the German advance came to a halt.
 General Otto decided to support the 33rd Motorized Infantry Regiment with the 2nd Battalion of the 66th Motorized Infantry Regiment.
-German formations captured Wola Gułowska, but in the evening, they were forced to withdraw from the eastern part of the area and go on the defensive in the western part.
+German formations captured Wola Gułowska, but were forced to retreat from the east and defend the west.